Skip to content

 The Congressional App Challenge inspires students to code, engages Members of Congress, and reaches every corner of America.

-In six short years, we have inspired thousands of students nationwide to learn to code.
+Since 2015, we have inspired tens of thousands of students nationwide to learn to code.
 With the support from their Member of Congress, these students have produced apps that address problems locally, nationally, and globally.
 The numbers don’t lie; each year we have increasing numbers of Congressional hosts and diverse student participants from underrepresented communities.
-By participating in the App Challenge, whether as a student participant or a Member of Congress, you join a nationwide movement to bring coding skills across the country — from Silicon Valley to Washington DC, from Mississippi to Alaska, and everywhere in between.
+By participating in the App Challenge, whether as a student participant or a Member of Congress, you join a nationwide movement to bring coding skills across the country and an opportunity to make a tangible difference in your community.

 INSPIRE STUDENTS